 And bring an end to the kingdom of the house of Israel – this is a double prophecy.
 The superficial meaning is that the Northern Kingdom will be destroyed.
 But the greater meaning is that the Kingdom of the House of Israel will be replaced by the “Kingdom of God,” which Christ will preach, “the kingdom of heaven.”

 Lo-Ruhaman, for I will no longer have mercy on the house of Israel – The name Lo-Ruhamah consists of two parts.
 The word (lo), meaning “no” or “without,” and (raham), meaning to love deeply or have mercy.
 The New International Version translates Lo-Ruhamah as “not loved,” and the New King James Version translates her name as “no mercy.”

 “I will save them by (YHVH) He WILL BE their ELOHIM.” – Here, and in verse 9, we go back to the name that God gave Christ at the burning bush, “say to them HE WILL BE your ELOHIM has appeared to Me” (Exodus 3:16).

 The Northern Kingdom will be destroyed, but Christ, the Messiah, will come to the people of Judah.

 The Targum translates “YHVH their ELOHIM,” as “the Word of the Lord” – the Word, who is Christ.

-Lo-Ammi – meaning “not My people,” prophetic of Israel and the departure of the Spirit of Adoption from the New Covenant Church, we shall see in Hosea 3:1.
+Lo-Ammi – meaning “not My people,” prophetic of Israel and the departure of the Spirit of truth from the New Covenant Church, we shall see in Hosea 3:1.

 I will not be your Lord – literally: I will no longer be your I WILL BE, I not אֶהְיֶ֥ה.
 This is the name God gave Himself at the burning bush.
 In the New Covenant, Christ shall become the Lord, and God will no longer be “Master” (Lord) as we shall see in Hosea 2:16.